1twalters01/Obsidian/Computer Science/Languages/Rust/1. Rust Core/Part 1 - The Rust Programming Language/6) Enums and Pattern Matching/1) Defining an Enum.md

 }
 ```

-This shows that you can put any kind of data inside of an enum variant, even another enum.
+You can put any kind of data inside of an enum variant, even another enum.

 We can create and use our own definition even though the standard library contains one as we haven't brought the std one into our scope.